foopod/blog-3.0/_posts/2018-05-14-negatives.md

 ![](/public/images/2018-05-14-3-1024.jpg)

-And lastly the image inverted.
+Then just invert the image and BAM!